Fundamental interaction

 In physics, the fundamental interactions or fundamental forces are interactions in nature that appear not to be reducible to more basic interactions.
 There are four fundamental interactions known to exist: gravity, electromagnetism, weak interaction, and strong interaction.
 The gravitational and electromagnetic interactions produce long-range forces whose effects can be seen directly in everyday life.
 The strong and weak interactions produce forces at subatomic scales and govern nuclear interactions inside atoms.
 Some scientists hypothesize that a fifth force might exist, but these hypotheses remain speculative.

 Each of the known fundamental interactions can be described mathematically as a field.
 The gravitational interaction is attributed to the curvature of spacetime, described by Einstein's general theory of relativity.
 The other three are discrete quantum fields, and their interactions are mediated by elementary particles described by the Standard Model of particle physics.

 Within the Standard Model, the strong interaction is carried by a particle called the gluon and is responsible for quarks binding together to form hadrons, such as protons and neutrons.
 As a residual effect, it creates the nuclear force that binds the latter particles to form atomic nuclei.
 The weak interaction is carried by particles called W and Z bosons, and also acts on the nucleus of atoms, mediating radioactive decay.
-The electromagnetic force, carried by the photon, creates electric and magnetic fields, which are responsible for the attraction between orbital electrons and atomic nuclei which holds atoms together, as well as chemical bonding and electromagnetic waves, including visible light, and forms the basis for electrical technology.
-Although the electromagnetic force is far stronger than gravity, it tends to cancel itself out within large objects, so over large (astronomical) distances gravity tends to be the dominant force, and is responsible for holding together the large scale structures in the universe, such as planets, stars, and galaxies.
-The historical success of models that show relationships between fundamental interactions have led to efforts to go beyond the Standard Model and combine all four forces in to a theory of everything.
+The electromagnetic force, carried by the photon, creates electric and magnetic fields, which are responsible for the attraction between the negatively charged orbital electrons and the positively charged atomic nuclei which holds atoms together, as well as chemical bonding and electromagnetic waves, including visible light, and forms the basis for electrical technology.
+The electromagnetic force is far stronger than gravity, but unlike gravity, the electromagnetic force has opposing negative and positive charges.
+Large objects tend to have about the same number of negative charges as positive charges making them effectively uncharged with no resulting electromagnetic forces between them.
+Over (astronomical) distances, gravity is the dominant force, responsible for holding together the large scale structure in the universe, such as planets, stars, and galaxies.
+The historical success of models that show relationships between fundamental interactions have led to efforts to go beyond the Standard Model (which does not describe gravity) and combine all four forces into a theory of everything.